 Questions people ask

-Compline is a service near the close of the day, often penitential and watchful.
-It entrusts the night to God.
+Compline is prayer near the close of the day, marked by repentance, watchfulness, psalms, and entrusting the night to God.

 What is Great Compline?

-Great Compline is a fuller form of Compline, especially prominent in Great Lent in many communities.
+Great Compline is a fuller form of Compline with a strong penitential character, especially prominent in Great Lent in many Orthodox communities.

 Can laypeople pray Compline at home?

-Some do, but many keep a shorter evening rule inspired by Compline.
+Some laypeople pray Compline at home, while many keep a shorter evening rule inspired by Compline.
 A realistic rule is best.

 Is Compline required every night?